4 Steps To Managing Third Party Outsourcing Requirements

 It is now more important than ever for financial services organisations to understand their outsourcing arrangements and to set up and evaluate the risks and controls each outsourced requirement can bring to their organisation.
 Failure to do so could lead to a regulatory fine such as the €1.6 million fine imposed on JP Morgan for breaching the CBI’s outsourcing requirements.

-4 Steps To Managing Third-Party Outsourcing Requirements
+Four Steps To Managing Third-Party Outsourcing Requirements

-Start at Board Level
+Start at the Board Level

 One of the main weaknesses found by the Central Bank of Ireland is the lack of awareness of the scale of outsourcing arrangements and the consequent level of third-party dependencies with many firms including by the boards of those firms.
 During inspections, the CBI found a lack of challenge or input from the Board when considering the potential impact of outsourcing a service or when it comes to choosing a third-party provider.